JaskRendix/ethernetip-rs/README.md

 });
 ```

-This allows full end‑to‑end testing without hardware.
+This enables end‑to‑end tests without hardware.

 ---